 For previous purchasers you can make your bottom line bigger to include upsell opportunities with additional services or products that are most relevant.

-Take for example, you run Woocommerce site selling gift cards (I’ve personally bought some from eGifter).
+Take for example, you run Woocommerce site selling gift cards.
 Now, for the contacts that have already made a purchase – you can take a look at what cards they’ve bought.
 It would be redundant to send these people offers on the same gift cards they’ve already purchased.
 The best thing to do here is to segment contacts based on the purchase history.

 This way you can make sure that no contact gets redundant offers.
 To make the best use, you should target these customers with new gift cards for valentines that resemble the design or concept of the card they’ve already bought.